EN

 Comprehensive Myopia Control for Bay Area Children and Teens

 At San Carlos Eye Care we provide myopia management for children and teens across the San Francisco Bay Area.
-Our goal is to slow the progression of nearsightedness using proven treatments like low-dose atropine, specialized contact lenses, and lifestyle guidance—helping protect your child’s long-term vision and eye health.
+Our goal is to slow the progression of nearsightedness using proven treatments like low-dose atropine, specialized contact lenses, myopia glasses and lifestyle guidance—helping protect your child’s long-term vision and eye health.

 If your child’s glasses prescription keeps getting stronger each year, you’re not alone.